Retire Eyes Wide Open Episode #05

 Episode #05 Trust – How to Find the Right Financial Professional?

 Is your advisor worthy of your trust?
 Do you trust too much?
 Or not enough?
-What characteristics make an advisor worthy of trust?
+What characteristics make a financial advisor worthy of trust?
 What things should you legitimately be worried about in your financial life?
 How do you get clarity?
-Scot Landborg, host of the weekly podcast, Retire Eyes Wide Open, shares about Trust and how you can find an advisor worthy of your trust.
+Scot Landborg, host of the weekly podcast, Retire Eyes Wide Open, shares about Trust and how you can find a financial advisor worthy of your trust.

 To hear more episodes, CLICK HERE.

 Welcome to Episode 5 of Retire Eyes Wide Open.
 I’m Scot Landborg –

 On today’s episode, TRUST.
 How do you know if you can trust you advisor?
 Do you have too much trust?
 Not enough?
 Who is worthy of your trust and is it more than just a feeling?

 We’ll review the week’s news in the Money Rundown

 We’ll talk about the best thing I saw this week.

 And our Scot Strategy Segment and Listener questions are all about whether or not you can trust the professionals in your life and how to hold them accountable.